JNGZ/dynamics365smb-docs/business-central/sales-powerbi-sales-quote-overview.md

 The report uses data from the following tables in [!INCLUDE[prod_short](includes/prod_short.md)]:

-- Sales Line
+- Sales Lines
 - Customer
 - Item
-- Salesperson/Purchaser
+- Salesperson

 ## Try the report